opencitations/oc_statistics/README.md

 ## Running Options

+### Local development
+For local development and testing, the application uses the built-in web.py HTTP server.

 The application supports the following command line arguments:

 - `--sync-static`: Synchronize static files at startup and enable periodic sync (every 30 minutes)